guntsvzz/RL-agent-traine-to-Discriminate-PCG-for-GAN/README.md

+## RL agent train to discriminate PCG for GAN

+In Previously project, one has tried to train RL agent to Mario environment.
+To classify which algorithm is outperform.
+In this project, one try more to generating level environment by Procedural Content Generation (PCG) with GAN.

 ## Reference paper
+- Rainbow: Combining Improvements in Deep Reinforcement Learning
 - Procedural Content Generation
 - Procedural Content Generation via Machine Learning PCGML
 - Evolving Mario Levels in the Latent Space of a Deep